Helga Vala Helgadóttir: Political career

+In September 2023, she decided to leave politics to become a lawyer again.

 Career

 Helga Vala worked as an actress and director at Akureyri Theater in 1999 and also as an actress at New Perspective Theater Company in 2000.
 She was also a program director on the Bylgjan, RÚV, NFS from 2000 to 2006.
 Correspondent at publishing company Edda 2002.
 In 2008, she worked as a journalist on Mannlíf.
 She then came a legal representative at Lögron, Reykjavik Law Office and neighbor, 2009–2011.
 From 2011 to 2017, Helga ran her own law firm, Valva Lawyers.
 Helga Vala has held numerous confidential positions, including serving on the board of the Icelandic Actors Association, the National Theater Council and the Copyright Council.

 In her work as a lawyer, Helga has specialized in the affairs of refugees, immigrants and families.
 Helga Vala has also as a lawyer worked with victims of sexual and domestic violence.

 Helga Vala received recognition from Icelandic Ethical Humanist Association in 2014 for work in the field of human rights and humanitarianism in Iceland.